d0i0ejoifjoe/Muse-Engine/README.md

 Just another engine with C++
 but for Linux, planning to add support for more platforms later.

+TODO: Start making pbr shader and renderer

+Materials:
 FIXME: Make flipping images without corrupting them

+Animations (later):
+FIXME: Fix the matrices transforms for animation
-FIXME: Add warnings if there is no certain map in a material
+FIXME: Fix if there no any missing bones when loading the model
-FIXME: Fix weight loading